lokesh-madireddi/Content/Ansible.md

 Puppet --> Chef --> Salt --> Ansible
 For Puppet and Chef, need to install agent in servers.
 We can write scripts in Playbooks which is in Yaml and it is agent less but need python as pre-requisite.
-Here we need a Master/control Node and other are known as Mange nodes.
+Here we need a Master/control Node and other are known as Manage nodes.

+Inventry is a file where you define the manage nodes.